 Business Model Analysis

-Perfect Diary is a digital-first, China-based beauty disruptor that reached unicorn status in just 3 years.
+Helix is enabling healthcare providers to integrate genomics data into clinical care.
 We analyze the company's funding, business model, customer acquisition strategy, market size, and competitors.